NathanaeldHerrera/Chipmunk-phylogenomics/1. ddRAD Processing and Analyses/ddRAD_Procesing_&_Analyses.md

     -I ./final_aligned_bams \  # Input directory containing the aligned BAM files.
     -O ./stacks/gstacks_2 \  # Output directory where gstacks will save the results.
     -M ./tamias_popmap.txt \  # Population map file that specifies sample and population assignments.
-    -t 24  # Number of threads to use for processing (24 in this case).
+    -t 24  # Number of threads to use for processing.
 ```
 ## Population genetic analyses
 Run populations to summarize genetic data from stacks created by gstacks.